New episodes will premiere on this page every Saturday morning!

 Season 6, Episode 9

-At Santa Barbara Humane, Santa Maria Campus, Carrie Burns, CEO, and Vanessa discuss the various medical procedures performed at the veterinarian center and the most common illnesses of dogs and cats.
+At Santa Barbara Humane, Santa Maria Campus, Kerri Burns, CEO, and Vanessa discuss the various medical procedures performed at the veterinarian center and the most common illnesses of dogs and cats.
 Laura Stinchfield, The Pet Psychic, talks with Lucy, a Frenchie, and her family, Natalie and Mireille Noone.
 Larissa Wohl, The Pet Rescue Expert, meets with Christine Hilberg, a special needs adoption hero, and her two rescue dogs.

 Season 6, Episode 10